iqbal-lab-org/gramtools/README.md

     To genotype complex regions (e.g. SNPs + SVs, or variants on multiple references), you must use this option.

+    **Note**: when building from VCF, symbolic variant representation is currently not supported (e.g. '<DEL>' in the 'ALT' column): please use explicit nucleotides instead (e.g., 'ATT' in 'REF' column and 'A' in 'ALT' column to represent a deletion of the two 'TT' nucleotides).

     * `--prgs_bed`: builds a genome graphs of a set of regions with the rest of the linear reference genome in-between.
 The bed file specifies each region to build (columns 1-3) and the name of a MSA or prg file correspoding